 But the best thing about these suits?
 They match with (almost) everything and it is nearly impossible to mess up the coordination of the mixed shirt and tie.

-One thing to be careful of is to avoid wearing suits, shirt and tie that are all of one color.
+One thing to be careful of is to avoid wearing a suit, shirt, and tie that are all of one color.
 Especially black.

 A “one-color-everything” outfit can only be done by high ranking people in the fashion industry.

 When a big celebrity wears all in one color, the attention comes from being a rebel rather than coordinating colors.

 Black suits and white shirts were once the perfect color combination.
 In my opinion, the same qualities that once made black & white combo perfect, still hold true.

 Besides, it’s a very easy color combination to pair anything up with.